 If you're looking for a delicious and easy way to make burger buns, look no further than your bread machine.

-So put on your apron and make this hamburger bun recipe today.
+So put on your apron and make this hamburger bun recipe in the bread machine today.

 - Milk: I recommend using whole milk.